Frontastic's Continuous Integration (CI) works based on trunk-based development which means that the

 This will cause the CI server to perform centralized tests on this branch.

 This won't build production-ready assets yet.
-To do this, you'll need to explicitly instruct the CI server by pushing a commit that includes
+To do this, you'll need to explicitly instruct the CI server by pushing a commit with includes

 #build(see the Continuous Integration article for more information.